CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module INF.8 Domestic workstation.md

 Institutions must regulate what employees need to do to protect their home-based workplace from unauthorized access.
 The rules are to be made known to the employees in a suitable form.

-Depending on the circumstances of the home, suitable measures must be established to ensure that roommates or visitors can not access official IT and documents at any time.
+Depending on the circumstances of the home, appropriate measures must be established to ensure that roommates or visitors can not access official IT and documents at any time.
 These measures must be checked at reasonable intervals, but at least when domestic circumstances change.

 To protect against unauthorized access to the home workplace z.
 For example, the following points should be noted:

 * Interior and exterior doors must be locked in times when a home office is not occupied.
 This prevents unauthorized persons from accessing documents and IT equipment located therein.
-This is particularly important when domestic workplaces are located in areas with public access or access is not controlled by other means.
+This is especially important when domestic workplaces are located in areas with public access or access is not controlled by other means.
-* Similarly, windows and outward doors (balconies, terraces) must be closed in times when a home office is not occupied.
+* Similarly, windows and outward-facing doors (balconies, terraces) must be closed in times when a home office is not occupied.
 In the cellar and ground floor and, depending on the design of the façade, also on the higher floors, open windows and doors offer burglars ideal entry points, which can also be used during the working hours of the domestic employee.
 * Doors with a blind knob on the side of the corridor do not need to be completed.
 The prerequisite for this, however, is that the authorized employees always carry their key to the home office with them.
 * When the computer is running, it is not necessary to lock the door if the employee only leaves the workstation for a short time and the PC can only be accessed after successful authentication.
 When the computer is switched off, the office can remain open if the computer can only be booted with the help of a password.
 The same function is fulfilled by access mechanisms based on tokens or smart cards.
 If documents are to be protected at the workplace, the door should be closed.
 Together with the basic measures, the following measures are in line with the state of the art in the field of home work.